tylerhassenpflug/-tylerhassenpflug/_posts/2019-12-18-FinalPost.markdown

 This. class. kicks. @ss!

 I've been fascinated by new and innovative technologies for as long as I can remember.
-Having decided to make career change from the biotech industry into the tech industry as a product manager, this course exceeded all expectations in helping to broaden my knowledge of current and future technologies.
+Having recently decided to make career change after spending nine years serving in both technical and management level roles the biotech industry, into the tech industry as a product manager, this course exceeded all expectations in helping to broaden my knowledge of current and future technologies.
 Best all, through this course I was able to meet and work with other students and professionals that share my passion for technology.

-As I wrap up my semester in a class titled Human Machine Systems Design, I thought it might be nice to highlight some key takeaways.
+Overall, this course was the perfect level of exposure to several topics.
+There were a couple topics I wish we had spent a bit less time on and couple that I wish we had dove a bit deeper into.
+I will discuss each of these throughout this blog post.

 This class emphasized the importance of human centered design across several fields of technology.
 We studied and discussed the design challenges associated with designing complex systems at the intersection of humans and machines.
 We covered topics of systems automation, signal detection theory, internet of things, future humans, chatbots and social robotics to name a few.
 We dove into deep discussion and group projects to investigate humans and machines working together and which tasks might be best delegated to people vs. machines, and problem of how to instill user trust.
 Each topic explored was additionally framed in the context of designing for not just the user defined in the “now”, but also for the potential user of the future both near and far.

-The Internet of things (IOT) has grown significantly in the past few years.
+One topic I find particularly fascinating and aim to pursue a career in is the Internet of things (IOT).
+IOT has grown significantly in the past few years.
 IOT has expanded into nearly every industry from health and fitness to automobiles and smart homes.
 Smart homes now can aid in nearly every aspect of our with devices such as smart bulbs, thermostats, security cameras, baby monitors, smart tv's and refrigerators.
 Smart home devices can be very beneficial by helping us to better control our heating or assisted living for the elderly.
 However, IoT is not safe and our data is not safe until it is secure.
+There are several amazing products in this industry with lots of room for growth on improvements and development of new products.

+Another topic I really enjoyed learning about was signal detection theory.
 An understanding of signal detection and information theory is crucial when determining how humans should interact with machines.
 Signal detection theory is a great framework to utilize when considering the impact of a “hit” “miss” “false A machine system can be altered to adjust the sensitivity to each of the above